 The default volume for each voting session is set between 60 and 70 dB SPL.

-The volume is adjustable from a minimum of 20dB SPL up to a maximum of 100 dB SPL, in increments no greater than 10 dB.
+The volume is adjustable from a minimum of 20 dB SPL up to a maximum of 100 dB SPL, in increments no greater than 10 dB.

 The rate of speech is adjustable throughout the voting session while preserving the current votes, with 6 to 8 discrete steps in the rate.